yasmineelsheikh/6d/README.md

 cd ares
 ```

-Then, install the Python requirements and install the package (add `-e` to install in editable mode and make changes):
+If you want to use ARES as a package in your own project, follow the instructions below to install the requirements and install the package (add `-e` to install in editable mode and make changes).
+Otherwise, continue to the [Docker and Devcontainer Setup](#docker-and-devcontainer-setup) section to run ARES locally.
 ```bash
 pip install -r requirements.txt pip install -e .